 With over 30 years of experience carrying out building surveys, I know damp when I see it, and it isn’t just the black spores of mould growth that give it away – it’s the pungent smell!
+In this guide, I’ll show you how to establish the source of your damp and how to treat damp walls before painting or redecorating.

 Damp in the home is terrible for your health – you can even feel it in your bones after a while!

-The visible signs of damp are not always obvious, as some homeowners try to cover up mould with wallpaper.
+The signs of damp are not always obvious, as some homeowners try to cover mould with wallpaper.
 However, if you don’t fix the root cause, mould will always return, peeling off wallpaper and revealing the ugly black fungus beneath.

 Why is Mould so Bad for You?